facebook/fresco/docs/01-progressive-jpegs.md

 Scans of the image will be shown in the view as you download them.
 Users will see the quality of the image start out low and gradually become clearer.

-This is only supported for URIs found over the network.
+This is only supported for the network images.
+Local images are decoded at once.

-The placeholder is shown until enough scans have arrived to meet the *good enough* threshold.
-This is configurable.

 #### Initialization

 When you [configure](configure-image-pipeline.html) the image pipeline, you must pass in an instance of [ProgressiveJpegConfig](../javadoc/reference/com/facebook/imagepipeline/decoder/ProgressiveJpegConfig.html).

-This does two things.
-You should define one method that, given a scan number, returns the number of the next one to decode.
+We plan to remove this requirement.

 This example will decode no more than every other scan of the image, using less CPU than decoding every scan.